yadnyeshthakare/Python-airbnb-market-insights/README.md

 # 🏠 Airbnb Data Analysis (Python Project)

-A beginner-to-professional-level data analysis project using **Python (Jupyter Notebook)** and **Excel** to explore Airbnb listings data.
+A  data analysis project using **Python (Jupyter Notebook)** and **Excel** to explore Airbnb listings data.
 This project provides actionable insights into pricing strategies, property performance, seasonal trends, and customer preferences.

 ---